-Her work can take the form of sound, object, live action, storytelling and the spoken word.
+Her work can take the form of sound, object, live action, song and the spoken word.
 One to one encounters, traditional audience/performer experiences, participatory and socially engaged spaces are some of the ways the work is shared.

 Thomas will often draw on archives, historical ‘facts’ and outmoded forms of knowledge as starting points into what is lost, unknown or unimagined.
 She is interested in the role of the internal imaginative space as a tool (influenced by her mentor Shelley Sacks), and is increasingly drawn to questions around the relationship between the image and healing.